hunkim98/dataviz_future_frontiers/README.md

-# Crypto Galaxy
+# Dataviz Future Frontier

-This project attempts to visualize the cryptocurrency market into a galaxy
+This project attempts to visualize the future frontiers